ARM-software/bbr-acs/docs/EBBR_manual_recipe_testlist.md

 Partially Enabled:🔲 <br>
 Disabled:❌ <br>

+> **Note**: X<sup>[arm]</sup> Represents *Arm-specific Tests* with Arm-specific checks and assertions, integrated on top of the standard UEFI-SCT and built into the BBR-ACS SCT.
+The code for these tests resides in the Arm BBR-ACS repository.

+This document corresponds to the SCT sequence file [`EBBR_manual.seq`](../ebbr/config/EBBR_manual.seq), which determines what tests will be run during compliance testing.

 Refer to [UEFI SCT Test Case Specification](https://uefi-sct-testcasespec.readthedocs.io/en/latest/) for detailed information for each assertion in the UEFI SCT fundamental service and protocol tests. <br>

 <table border="1">